 5 oz sugar

 2 teaspoons vanilla extract (you can skip this if you don’t have any vanilla)

 3-4 fluidic oz milk (start with 3, add another if the mixture seems too stiff to spoon into the cupcake cases)

 Preheat your oven to 350 F/180 C, and line a muffin tray with cupcake liners.
 Melt the butter in a saucepan and set aside.

 Combine the flour, baking powder, and salt in a mixing bowl.
 In a different bowl, whisk the eggs with the sugar for about 2 minutes until light and foamy.
 Then, still stirring, pour in the melted butter and the vanilla.

 Add half of the flour mixture to the egg mixture, stirring all the while, and then add the milk followed by the rest of the flour mixture.

 Spoon the mixture into the cupcake cases; it should be a pretty solid mixture (i.e. it doesn’t drip off the spoon when you hold it up), but easily malleable.
-Bake in the centre of the oven, rotating the tray about half way through the baking time for a more even bake (if you remember: I usually don’t!).
+Bake in the centre of the oven for 18-20 mins, rotating the tray about half way through the baking time for a more even bake (if you remember: I usually don’t!).